vaibhavsagar/website/drafts/getting-along-with-javascript.md

 ### Using the FFI better

-We could stop here, but I think we can do better than evaluating JavaScript strings.
-JSaddle is an EDSL, so we can rewrite our JavaScript in Haskell:
+We could stop here, but I think we can do better than evaluating JavaScript strings directly.
+JSaddle is an EDSL, which means we can rewrite our JavaScript in Haskell:

 <details>
 <summary style="cursor: pointer">`Viz.hs`</summary>